-Situated in three buildings on Revolcadero Beach, the Fairmont Acapulco Princess is a massive luxury hotel with 1,017 rooms, including seven penthouse suites.
+Situated in three buildings on Revolcadero Beach, the Princess Mundo Imperial is a massive luxury hotel with 1,017 rooms, including seven penthouse suites.
 The high–rise somehow still manages to serve up a laid–back charm and consistent service, plus the 480 acres of grounds and golf course offer plenty of room to roam.

 The queen of Acapulco resorts, the 17–story Princess Mundo Imperial, complete with an Aztec–style pyramid structure, is the largest in the area and is one of those resorts that recalls the days when celebrities flocked to Acapulco.
-Located on prime land adjacent to the golden sands of Revolcadero, the hotel highlights classic Mexican architecture with its three Aztec–inspired buildings, encircled by tropical gardens and waterfalls that start in the lobby with ponds and a slatted bridge.
+Located on prime land adjacent to the golden sands of Revolcadero, the hotel highlights classic Mexican architecture encircled by tropical gardens and waterfalls that start in the lobby with ponds and a slatted bridge.
 This once-sleepy area removed from Acapulco proper has developed rapidly while the center stagnated, so now this resort is the centerpiece of the real hotel and convention zone.

 The open–air lobby is flanked by charming fountains, and dotted with sculptures from Mexican artists.
 A lively bar located there takes full advantage of the splendid scenery indoors.
-Outside, five free–form swimming pools–– one a saltwater lagoon––frame the property.
+Outside, five free–form swimming pools—one a saltwater lagoon—frame the property.
 The surrounding gardens contain over 750 plant species and sheltering a colorful assortment of swans, flamingos and tropical birds.

 The 14,000 square foot Willow Stream Spa is designed as a celebration of the sacred places of the Maya and Aztecs.
-A palapa (thatched roof) covers the spa where you'll discover multi–use and hydrotherapy rooms; couples massage suites; Jacuzzi, steam and sauna rooms; lounge areas, a boutique and beauty salon; and a fitness center featuring state–of–the–art equipment.
+A palapa (thatched roof) covers the spa where you'll discover multi–use and hydrotherapy rooms; couples massage suites; Jacuzzi, steam and sauna rooms; lounge areas, a boutique and beauty salon; and an excellent fitness center featuring state–of–the–art equipment.
 Join the President's Club though: otherwise there's an extra fee for working out (and for Wi-Fi).

-Although the Fairmont fills many of its rooms by hosting conventions, delegates tend to congregate around the Princesa Tower (the location of the meeting space).
+Although the fills many of its rooms by hosting conventions, delegates tend to congregate around the Princesa Tower (the location of the meeting space).
 These are large renovated rooms with a good view and a furnished balcony.
 Upscale specialty and presidential suites are mostly located in the Marquesa and Pyramid.
 These have been renovated several times over the years and bathrooms fitted more for modern tastes, but there's still a little evidence of "fatigue" primarily due to its 1971 architecture.

 Accommodations start at 485 square feet for the standards and go up to more than 2,500 square feet in the penthouse suites.
 Marble floors, cane furniture, and large airy rooms are the norm throughout and 70 percent are oceanfront.